-The policy will be adopted across the city Has the policy been explained to those it might affect directly or indirectly?
-If the policy is adopted, it will be fully communicated to all effected parties in the policy is adopted, it will be fally communicated to all ellected parties Can any differences be justified as appropriate or necessary?
-N/A Are any remodial actions required?
+The policy will be adopted across the city

+Has the policy been explained to those it might affect directly or indirectly?

+If the policy is adopted, it will be fully communicated to all effected parties

+Can any differences be justified as appropriate or necessary?

+N/A

 Are any remedial actions required?

+No

-No Over the desired by the William Constitution of all the confi Once implemented, how will you monitor the actual impact?
+Once implemented, how will you monitor the actual impact?

 We can monitor those requesting new bins to see if any groups are disproportionality effected.

+Dollov roviov data

+Policy review date